pts/tinyveracrypt/README.txt

 * hash other than SHA-512
 * mounting the filesystem at open time
 * opening volumes on non-Linux systems (e.g. macOS or Windows)

+Q24.
+Can tinyveracrypt convert between VeraCrypt and TrueCrypt headers, or from LUKS?
+""""""""""
+Yes.
+To regenerate the TrueCrypt/VeraCrypt headers, open the encrypted volume (as NAME), and then run:

+  $ sudo ./tinyveracrypt.py init --opened /dev/mapper/NAME

+Pass flag `--truecrypt' to `init' if you want to generate a TrueCrypt header.
+Pass any flags (e.g. --mkfat=...), specify any password.

+Please note that the hidden volume, if any, will be destroyed as part of this.

 Some developer documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~